onflow/flow-go/pkg/language/docs/language.md

 }
 ```

-Now, in the same transaction that we used to deploy and publish our interface, we can also deploy and publish our resource.
+Now, in the same transaction that was used to deploy and publish the interface, the resource can also be stored and published.

 ```bamboo,file=deploy-resource.bpl
 import FungibleToken from "FungibleToken.bpl"